 Notification of a concentration must be filed prior to the execution of the deed of merger, the acquisition or the joint venture's creation.
-Within 30 days of receipt of notification (Phase I), the Authority shall either authorise the transaction or open a formal investigation.
-This 30-day period is reduced to 15 days in cases of a domestic takeover bid, except for public bids on a foreign stock exchange, in which case the normal period applies.
+If the notification is requested by the Authority pursuant to Section 16(1-bis) of the Act (below-threshold transactions), the same should occur within 30 days of that request.
+Within 30 days of receipt of notification (Phase I), the Authority must either authorise the transaction or open a formal investigation.
+This 30-day period is reduced to 15 days for a domestic takeover bid, except for public bids on a foreign stock exchange, in which case the normal period applies.